 They say Melbourne is the city of arts and culture.
-And White Night Melbourne truly encapsulates this city’s heart and soul.
+The White Night event truly encapsulates the city’s heart and soul.

-Inspired by the international Nuit Blanche movement, White Night Melbourne invites Melbournians to celebrate art, music, food, theatre, fashion, film and design in one spectacular city size art exhibition.
+Inspired by the international Nuit Blanche movement, White Night invites Melbournians to celebrate art, music, food, theatre, fashion, film and design in one spectacular city-size art exhibition.
 Buildings are transformed into magnificent light shows; fountains into neon showers and laneways into technicolour mazes.

-This unforgettable event starts when the sun goes down 20 February 2016.
+This unforgettable event starts when the sun goes down on 20 February 2016.

 Parks Victoria and the Victorian Climbing Club designed and built three artificial climbing walls for adrenalin junkies and those who love to stay fit.
 But don’t worry if you’ve never climbed before, there’s rubber matting to ensure a soft fall.